 Who we are looking for

-The Office of Admissions encourages students who are serious about learning to apply.
+The Office of Admissions encourages students who are passionate about learning to apply to Cooper Union.
 Most admitted Engineering students earn A’s in high school, excelling in math, physics, and chemistry course work.
 Art applicants are admitted based upon their talent ascertained through portfolio review and the home test, a take-home visual and written test.
 Architecture applicants are admitted based upon their work submitted in response to a take-home studio test.
 We seek exceptional, well-rounded applicants who have excellent writing and communication skills and a desire to use their professional education to better the world.
 More detailed information can be found at cooper.edu/admissions.

 The best of both worlds

-What we offer is a world-renowned scholarship education in an intimate setting within a city of eight million people.
+We offer a world-renowned education in an intimate setting within a city of eight million people.
 You can feel at home at Cooper Union, where faculty and students really get to know each other.
 Want a break from your “new family”?
 Just walk outside our academic buildings—spend an hour or two at a jazz club, or discuss politics with a local at a coffeehouse.

 To support the rigorous academic experiences and daily lives of our student body, the Office of Student Affairs oversees the following: